-It’s the smile that gives it away.
 It’s wide and toothy – the cat that got the cream, or in this case, the cat who escaped certain death by the skin of his teeth.
 In a casual black and white portrait, Erwin Broner, young and slender, stands under the Ibiza sun.
 He’s the epitome of 1930s chic in high-waisted linen trousers and a billowing white shirt with the sleeves rolled up, a broad-brimmed hat protecting his delicate Bavarian complexion, the customary cigarette between thumb and forefinger and of course, his trusty companion – a sketchbook tucked under his arm.
 He looks furtively happy, engaged, and excited about something.

 The son of a wealthy, urbane Jewish family, Bronner had been afforded the best education in his native Munich, leading him to pursue his love of painting under the tutelage of Hans Hoffmann.
 Afterwards, he went on to study architecture at the Technische Hochschule in Stuttgart where he met his wife.
 In love, with a young daughter, having established his architectural practice, Broner was on the path to a promising and prosperous future.
 In 1928, he had finally established himself and realised the long-sought dream of an artist’s colony.
 A place where he, his friends and colleagues could retreat to paint, talk and ponder.
 Confident, creative, talented there were just a few golden years before darkness submerged Europe, and this was when the Broners fled first to Switzerland.